By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Name three methods for attaining and maintaining abstinence from gambling.
+-Discuss three methods for attaining and maintaining gambling abstinence.

 -Explain what is “thinking aloud” cognitive approach to treating pathological gambling.

 -Name two reasons does Scarfe consider gambling to be a ‘hidden addiction.’

 -Name two factors in the cognitive theory of pathological gambling.